LaBoulange/tezos-baker/README.md

 ### Upgrade from previous version
-This version introduces structural changes to the environment variable configuration files to facilitate future upgrades:
-- Some variables previously defined in `usr/local/bin/tezos-env.sh` have been moved to `usr/local/bin/tezos-constants.sh`.
-This change is made because these variables do not depend on your local configuration, but rather on the Tezos protocol and tools.
-This adjustment allows you to upgrade your baker setup without needing to manually edit your local configurations to reflect protocol-related changes, such as version names or numbers.
-- `usr/local/bin/tezos-env.sh` is no longer included in this repository.
-It has been replaced by a template file (`usr/local/bin/tezos-env.sh.template`) to prevent your actual `/usr/local/bin/tezos-env.sh` from being overwritten during upgrades.

-However, for this specific version, these changes will require some extra work on your part (steps 3 and 4 below):
+A new variable, `BAKER_ARCH`, has been introduced in `usr/local/bin/tezos-env.sh` to specify the hardware architecture used for baking.
+This ensures that the corresponding octez and Tezpay executables are downloaded and installed.
+Please refer to the [Initial setup](#initial-setup) section above for more details.

+Another significant change is the use of the Tezpay extension [payouts-substitutor](https://github.com/LaBoulange/tezpay-extensions), which redirects the payout of rewards due to 'oven' type contracts to the owners of these contracts.
+Indeed, the operation of these contracts deprives them of rewards when balance movements are applied to them because their balance update mechanism involves a temporary passage through a zero balance (more details [here on the Tezos Agora](https://forum.tezosagora.org/t/tez-capital-resolving-kt-delegator-payment-issues-in-paris/6256?u=boulange)), which, since the Paris protocol, results in the cancellation of the reward for the concerned cycle.

+These two changes involve the last two steps of the list below:

 - Copy the files located in the `usr/local/bin` directory of this repository to the `/usr/local/bin` directory on your machine.
 - Make sure all the `install-*.sh`, `start-*.sh`and `stop-*.sh` files located there are executable by the users intended to run them.
-- Remove the following environment variables from `/usr/local/bin/tezos-env.sh` by simply deleting the corresponding lines:
-    - `PROTOCOL`
-    - `PROTOCOL_VERSION`
-    - `PROTOCOL_FORMER`
-    - `OCTEZ_DOWNLOAD_URL`
-    - `ZCASH_DOWNLOAD_URL`
-    - `TEZPAY_DOWNLOAD_URL`
-- Add the following line to this file just before the `Environment variables for octez` block (if in doubt, please refer to `usr/local/bin/tezos-env.sh.template` for guidance):
+- Add the following line to `/usr/local/bin/tezos-env.sh` just before the ``. `which tezos-constants.sh` `` statement (if in doubt, please refer to `usr/local/bin/tezos-env.sh.template` for guidance):
-    - ``. `which tezos-constants.sh` ``
-- And finally, reflect the Paris protocol changes to this file:
-    - `BAKER_ADAPTIVE_ISSUANCE_SWITCH` should be removed as this is no longer needed in Paris B.
-    - `BAKER_LIMIT_STAKING_OVER_BAKING` should be added: how many times your stake (0 to 5) you allow others to stake with your baker.
-    - `BAKER_EDGE_BAKING_OVER_STAKING` should be added: proportion (0 to 1) of the reward that your baker receives from the amount staked by stakers.
+    - `export BAKER_ARCH='amd64'` or `export BAKER_ARCH='arm64'` depending on the architecture you are using for baking.
+- Update your Tezpay `config.hjson` file to enable `payouts-substitutor` extension by including the following configuration block.
+Additional configuration options are available in the [payouts-substitutor's documentation](https://github.com/LaBoulange/tezpay-extensions).
+For practical implementation, please refer to the `initial-setup.sh` file in this repository:

+  extensions: [
+      {
+          name: payouts-substitutor
+          command: /usr/local/bin/payouts-substitutor
+          args: [
+          ]
+          kind: stdio
+          configuration: {
+              RPC_NODE: 127.0.0.1:8732
+          }
+          hooks: [
+              {
+                  id: after_candidates_generated
+                  mode: rw
+              }
+          ]
+      }
+  ]

 ## Should you wish to support us